History of the Hollyford Valley

 How it Began

-The Hollyford Track started life back in the 1930's when farmer and local legend and icon Davey Gunn began guiding guests through the valley as part of his cattle musters.
-The product then was more about joining Davey on a cattle muster up the valley rather than a true guided walk and the walk aspect was developed more by one of Davey Gunn's assistants, Ed Cotter.
+The Hollyford Track started life back in the 1930s when farmer and local legend Davey Gunn began guiding guests through the valley as part of his cattle musters.
+The trip then was more about joining Davey on a cattle muster up the valley rather than a true guided walk and the walk aspect was developed more by one of Davey Gunn's assistants, Ed Cotter.

-In 1959 Hollyford Valley was incorporated into Fiordland National Park meaning previous attempts to farm the area were no longer permissible so Ed put even more focus into developing this rather raw walking product into a more focused guided walk.
+In 1959 Hollyford Valley was incorporated into Fiordland National Park meaning previous attempts to farm the area were no longer permissible so Ed put even more focus into developing a more focused guided walk.
 In the mid sixties he introduced boating into the walk itinerary to bypass the notorious Demon Trail and shorten the trip.

 Jules and Viv purchased a 21 foot diesel powered launch ‘Davey Gunn’ and put her on Lake McKerrow in 1969, followed by two 18 foot alloy jet boats shortly thereafter.
 These jet boats were the first alloy V nosed fine stemmed commercial jet boats in New Zealand.
 Jules and Viv also made extensive additions and improvements to the buildings that were originally in the area as prior to this there was no electricity, running water, bathrooms or toilets in either of the lodge sites.
 In addition they developed their own airstrips to make the operation viable and self sufficient as there wasn’t, and still isn’t, any road access.